JFK Website (0)

 Papers 1958-1979.
 Massachusetts political figure.
 Representative from Massachusetts (1959-1979).
 Congressional files for the 86th through the 95th Congress.

 Management consultant.
 Director of Training for the Far East (1962-1964), Special Assistant to the Director (1964-1965), Peace Corps.
 Research materials for his doctoral dissertation, The Peace Corps: A Study in Open Organization (1968); includes memorandums, reports, notes, speeches, records of the Director's staff meetings, records of decisions,...

 Peace Corps Country Director for Malaysia (1963-64), Peace Corps consultant (1961-68), lawyer (1952-), California Bar Committee member, Assistant Secretary for Planning and Evaluation, in the Department of Health, Education and Welfare (1969-71), activist.
 Evaluations of Peace Corps education programs in Somalia, Nigeria, and Nepal; interview notes...

+Papers, 1961-2008.
 Personal papers of William Henry Byrd focusing on his tenure as director of the Peace Corps outdoor fitness training programs in Puerto Rico from 1962 to 1963.
-Contains papers, photographs, and slides.
+Contains textual materials, photographic prints, negatives, and slides.